arduino/docs-content/content/learn/03.programming/06.memory-guide/memory-guide.md

 ![Memory organization in ARM-based microcontrollers.](assets/memory-guide-002.png)

-The ARM-based microcontroller's memory department is organized into the following sections respectively within the address type mentioned previously:

-**Virtual Address**

-  - `Kernel Code & Data`
-  - `Application Code & Data`

-**Physical Address**

-In hybrid ARM architectures, a **memory map** is implemented with different address map configurations of 32-bit, 36-bit, and 40-bit.
-ARM's memory map grants an interface with the barebones of the microcontroller while having the most control over memory with high-level coding.
-Memory access instructions can be used on high-level code to manage interrupt modules and built-in peripherals—all of this controlled by the **Memory Management Unit** (MMU).
-The main role of the MMU is to enable the processor to run multiple tasks independently in its own virtual memory space; the MMU then uses translation tables to establish a bridge between the virtual and the physical memory addresses.
-Virtual memory is managed via software with memory instructions, and the physical address is the memory system that is controlled depending on the Translation Table input given by the Virtual Address.

-An example of how memory is organized in ARM-based microcontrollers, virtually and physically, is shown in the image below:

-**ADD IMAGE HERE**

 The ARM-based microcontroller's memory is organized into the following sections within the address type mentioned previously:

 - **Virtual address:**